-Before submitting an application, all candidates should take the time to read and understand their responsibilities as an English Language Assistant as listed below, paying particular attention to the Assistantship Code of Conduct and the terms and conditions.
+Before submitting an application, you should take the time to read and understand responsibilities as an English Language Assistant below.
+Please ensure you read the Assistantship Code of Conduct and the terms and conditions.

 Responsibilities of an English Language Assistant